playfulprogramming/playfulprogramming/content/blog/the-rear-vue-mirror/index.md

 Open source is the most rewarding thing you can do on the internet.

 People ask me how I got started and what my tips are for them, so they can replicate the same experience.
-You can't replicate it.
-It's unique, circumstantial, and premised on privilege.
+You can't replicate it, because the circumstances that brought me here are unique.
 But I do think anyone can build a life&mdash;if not a career&mdash;in open source, and I hope my story can inspire others to take a stab.

 https://twitter.com/jutanium/status/1643958691379462144?s=20